-AcademiX GNU/Linux is a Linux-based Linux distribution developed specifically for education.
+AcademiX GNU/Linux is a Debian-based Linux distribution developed specifically for education.
 The distribution was built on the Debian Linux (Stretch / Buster) distribution and contains free software for education.
 The programs included in the distribution are for all levels of education – from primary to upper and / or university levels.

 The AcademiX Linux distribution includes an installation utility that can be used to install a variety of applications in mathematics, physics, chemistry, geography, biology, statistics, electronics, amateur radio, graphics, office, programming – which are accompanied by virtual interactive labs, and a virtual microscope developed in collaboration with NASA.
 Robotics Laboratories successfully complete the list of educational programs provided by the distribution.